Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 All submitted changes in the module files must be reflected in their version number and noted in the log file ("CHANGELOG.txt").

 NASSA encourages the use of [semantic versioning](https://semver.org/), whenever applicable, according to which different versions are tagged following the convention *vX.Y.Z*, where X, Y and Z are positive integers that increase when a new version involves major, minor and patch (correction) changes.
-Changes to the module metadata, such as the correction of typos, wording adjustment, and author data update, are generally considered at the lowest level.
+Changes to the module metadata, such as correcting typos, wording adjustments, and author data updates, are generally considered at the lowest level.

 ### NASSA.yml (metadata)